Call for Papers

 • distributed systems

-• mobile and embedded systems
+• mobile/embedded systems

 • virtualization